Red Sox Hold off Blue Jays with Moreland’s Bat and Bullpen

 “I don’t see him missing a lot of time,” he said.
 “He should miss, at the most, one or two starts and that’s it.”

-Red Sox: Manager Ron Roenicke said he’ll likely give starter Martín Pérez an extra day’s rest either before his next start or the one following.
+Red Sox: Roenicke said he’ll likely give starter Martín Pérez an extra day’s rest either before his next start or the one following.

 CORONAVIRUS PRECAUTIONS